snowman-repos/book/project_managers/README.md

 From the very beginning it’s important to remain disciplined and send your client a report every week.
 In this report you should highlight key information such as actions completed, actions to do, schedule and budget updates.

 RECORD YOUR WEB PROJECT MANAGEMENT MEETINGS
-- May 3, 2011 - by thesambarnes, in Digital Project Management, with 19 comments -

 For once I’m just going to share something I’ve been doing for years that I could now not imagine not doing… dressing up as Princess Leia from Return of the Jedi and re-enacting the ‘lying in front of Jabba’ scene all chained up n stuff.